-If you are a teacher interested in involving your students in this collaborative project, please contact me to ask questions or to share your critical/creative engagements.
+If you are a professor or teacher interested in involving your students in this collaborative project, please contact me to ask questions or to share your critical/creative engagements.
 I will gladly work with you to adapt this project to fit your course syllabus and pedagogical needs.
-(Note: The book has been adopted or presented in various classes and disciplines, including Creative Writing (fiction, poetry, nonfiction, playwriting, cross-genre), Literature, Studio Art, Art History, Cultural Studies, Disability Studies, Comparative Media Studies, Book History, Theater and Playwriting, and Museum Studies.
+(Note: The book has been adopted or presented in various classes and disciplines, including Creative Writing (fiction, poetry, nonfiction, cross-genre), Literature, Studio Art, Art History, Cultural Studies, Disability Studies, History, Comparative Media Studies, Book History, Theater and Playwriting, and Museum Studies.
 More documentation will be mounted in coming months.)
 Thanks to the following colleges and universities for supporting the project in some way, inviting me for talks and/or engaging students in the GdD project:

 - Lake Forest College (IL)

 - Princeton University (NJ)

 - Berea College (KY)

 - University of Baltimore (MD)